IwanAizakku/umaapp/README.md

 Design is focus on simple, minimal.

 # Hosting
-- Website test host: umaapp.free.nf
+- Website test host: www.umaapp.free.nf
 1. Host at InfinityFree, as Github does not support database (PhP) functionality.

 # Progress